 top of page

-Basics of Researching US Military Records for Your Ancestors
+Basics of Using US Military Records for Genealogy Research

 Exploring US Military records may be worthwhile if you have a legacy of military persons in your family tree.
 But also, look at these records even if you are unaware that an ancestor participated in a conflict.